-This document (the "Annual Report and Accounts") is comprised of the reports and consolidated financial statements listed below and the Annual Report on Form 20-F (the "Form 20-F") filed with the United States Securities and Exchange Commission (the "SEC") on 3 March 2020.
+This document (the "Annual Report and Accounts") is comprised of the reports and consolidated financial statements listed below and the Annual Report on Form 20-F (the "Form 20-F") filed with the United States Securities and Exchange Commission (the "SEC") on 4 March 2021.
 For purposes of this Annual Report and Accounts, the exhibits to the Form 20-F are not incorporated by reference.

 On 25 April 2019, the Company changed its accounting reference date from 30 September to 31 December, thereby extending the reporting period by three months.
-Due to this change in financial year end during the period, this Annual Report and Accounts, which is the first following this change, covers a 15-month period beginning on 1 October 2018 and ending on 31 December 2019.
+Due to this change in the prior fiscal period, this Annual Report and Accounts covers a 12-month period beginning on 1 January 2020 and ending on 31 December 2020, with a comparative period of 15 months, beginning on 1 October 2018 and ending on 31 December 2019.